Annapurna in the Monsoon Day 7: To the Base Camp on a Trail of Flowers

 A walk around the base camp

 Since the weather improved in the early evening, we went for a walk around the ABC precincts.

-The Annapurna base camp compound sits near an edge of the plateau.
-Walking around the back, you hike up to a rocky ledge forming a sort of rim for the plateau, dropping into what looks like a path carved out of glacial flow.
-This entire channel was dry, however - unlike virtually the rest of the mountain.
+The Annapurna base camp compound sits near an edge of the alpine plateau.
+Walking around the back, you can hike up to a rocky ledge forming a sort of rim for the plateau, dropping into what looks like a channel carved out by glacial flow.
+This entire channel was dry, however – unlike virtually the rest of the mountain.

 The ledge was not empty.
 Tibetan prayer flags festoon the rim, punctuated by flags representing diverse nations of the world, and occasionally by monument cairns.

-I didn't think about it at all, since I was focused only on completing the trek to ABC.
+I hadn’t thought about the climbing aspect at all, since I was focused only on completing the trek to ABC.
 But there, watching the stone mounds standing sombre against the white-gray cloud, I realised that these peaks were dangerous ascents.

 One flag caught my eye in the distance – a familiar flag.
 I watched it flap against the intermittent breeze, watching for the top left corner.
 Yes – the Malaysian flag is present on Annapurna.

 I had not at all bothered to think about whether I ought to have brought a flag or whatever.
 Yet, when I saw the flag on that ledge, I felt oddly glad that someone else had already done it.